learn-co-curriculum/dsc-statistical-methods-in-pandas/README.md

-These methods are extremely useful when dealing with categorical data!
+These methods are extremely useful when dealing with categorical data.

 `.unique()` shows us all the unique values contained in the column.